alphagov/prometheus-aws-configuration-beta/README.md

 - Once your PR is merged, follow the team checklist for deployment (available from other team members) and record your deployment time for staging and production.

-## Creating documentation

-The projects in this repo use the [terraform-docs](https://github.com/segmentio/terraform-docs) to generate the per project documentation.

-When adding adding or changing terraform projects you should run `make docs` and add the changes to your commit.

 ## AWS Vault tips

 Every time you execute AWS vault it may ask for the credentials to